nthskyradiated/jenkins-sonarqube/README.md

 # Jenkins and SonarQube Deployment

 This repo provides two variants for deploying Jenkins and SonarQube:
-1. Using Docker Compose
+1. Using Docker Compose.
-2. Using AWS EC2 instances with Terraform and Ansible
+2. Using AWS EC2 instances with Terraform and Ansible.
-3. @TODO Via a Kubernetes deployment
+3. Via Kubernetes as deployments.
+4. @TODO as Helm deployment using Terraform.

 ## Docker Compose Deployment